Shaker Music Books and Articles

 The Shaker Messenger

-A magazine produced by The World of Shaker in Holland, Michigan, but no longer published.
+A magazine produced by The World of Shaker in Holland, Michigan, from the 1970s to the 1990s, and no longer published.

 In each issue there was a Shaker song or hymn compiled and edited by Roger Hall in the "Shaker Song Series."

-This was the longest-running series since the Shakers published music in their own publication, The Manifesto in the 19th century.
+This was the longest-running series since the Shakers published music in their own publications

 The Shaker Quarterly